skrghosh/apt-dataset/README.md

 We would like to acknowledge MITRE and the Caldera team for providing guidelines that made these simulations possible.

 ---

-WE ARE CURRENTLY ANONYMIZING THE DATASET TO REMOVE CERTAIN IDENTIFIABLE KEYWORDS AND IT WILL BE DONE IN THE NEXT FEW WEEKS.

 Feel free to raise issues if you find any discrepancies in the datasets or have any queries regarding the same.
 Suggestions are always welcome!